tinnguyen1372/DIP_Project/README.md

 - Regarding solving, we provide 3 modes of solving:
     - Solving the cube by Twophase solver.
     - Solving the cube by Optimal Solver.
-    - Solving to specific patterns using cubestring (Inverse Solving).
+    - Solving to specific patterns.
     > Here is a comparison between the two algorithms:
     ![Algo_Comparison](/img/Algo_Comparison.png "Comparison")
 - Regarding scanning, we provide 2 modes of scanning: